pores

 Cold Closes Pores

-We all know that hot showers and steam can open your pores.
-This helps them appear larger than they previously were.
-It’s why you can see your pores more clearly after a steaming hot shower.
+We all know that hot showers and steam can open them, making them appear larger.
+You can see your pores more clearly after a steaming hot shower.

 Cold has the opposite effect.
-Consider picking up a skincare fridge for your serums and facial roller to minimize the appearance of pores.
+Consider picking up a skincare fridge for your serums and facial roller to minimize their appearance.

 Increase Collagen Production